-Although ladybugs are beneficial to gardens and our ecosystem, they are an annoyance inside the home.
-Ladybugs do not bite and are harmless to people, but their presence inside is bothersome.
-A ladybug infestation in the home can be treated using home remedies rather than commercial insecticides.
-Many commercial insecticides contain toxic chemicals that are harmful to people and the environment.
-Opt for a natural approach to removing ladybugs from the home.
+A ladybug infestation in the home can be treated using home remedies rather than commercial insecticides that contain toxic chemicals that are harmful to people and the environment.
+It's always better to opt for a natural approach to removing ladybugs from the home.

-Pick up remaining ladybugs with your hands, or skip the vacuum cleaner if there are only a few of them.
+Pick up any remaining ladybugs with your fingers (you can skip the vacuum cleaner altogether if there are only a few of the bugs).
 Ladybugs do not bite, so there is no danger in picking them up.
-Release the ladybugs outside if you do not want to kill them.
-Release them as far away from your home as possible so that they do not return.
+Release the ladybugs in the garden where they can find food and shelter.

-Place cloves in your window sills, around doors and baseboards, in light fixtures and anywhere else you notice the ladybugs.
-Place the cloves sporadically in these locations to drive away the ladybugs.
+- Place cloves or bay leaves in your window sills, around doors and baseboards, in light fixtures, and anywhere else you notice the ladybugs.
+The smell of these herbs is also known to chase ladybugs.

-Place double-sided tape or sticky strips along baseboards, window sills, corners and other places where you see ladybugs.
-This will trap the ladybugs, and you can then easily dispose of them.
+- As a last resort, place double-sided tape or sticky strips along baseboards, window sills, corners and other places where you see ladybugs.
+This will trap the ladybugs before they enter your home.

 - Keep ladybugs out of the house by sealing any holes in the siding and foundation.
 Be sure to repair damaged clapboards, and window and door trim, and to caulk small cracks.